On average population levels for models with directed diffusion in heterogeneous environments: Introduction

 DeAngelis {\em et al} \cite{Ang2016} argued that, once the growth rate $r$ is not proportional to $K$, we can get different relations between the total population and the total carrying capacity.
 In particular, once these two functions are positively correlated (meaning that $r(x) = h(K(x))$ with $h'>0$), the total population of $u_d$ exceeds the total carrying capacity, while for negatively correlated $r$ and $K$ ($r(x) = h(K(x))$ and $h'<0$), the total population of $u_d$ is less for slow dispersal.
 The proofs of these results in \cite{Ang2016} are strongly based on the estimation of the integral of $u_d$ for small $d>0$.

 Unlike this local approach, in \cite{Lou} inequality \eqref{intro1a} was justified globally (and the opposite in \cite{Guo_2020} for the constant growth rate), for any $d>0$.
 In addition, it was noticed that the total solution equals the total of the carrying capacity when either $d=0$ or $d \to \infty$ when $r = \alpha K$.
 Then, a maximum of the average should be attained for some $d \in (0,\infty)$.
-Moreover, it was conjectured that
+Although \cite{Lou} conjectures that

-is a unimodal function of $d$, increasing from $\int_{\Omega} K~dx$ to its maximum, and then decreasing, approaching the total carrying capacity from above for $d \to \infty$.
+attains exactly one local maximum in $(0,+\infty)$, it was proven by \cite{Liang2012} the existence of a carrying capacity profile that induces multiple local maxima for the average of $u_d$.

 Connecting the results of \cite{Lou} and \cite{Guo_2020}, we notice that for $r=\alpha K=\alpha K^1$, the total population $u_d$ exceeds the total carrying capacity, while for $r=\alpha =\alpha K^0$ it is less.
 None of the two papers explores the case $r=\alpha K^{\lambda}$, $\lambda \in (0,1)$, and the current paper fills this gap.
 The naive suggestion that there is some critical $\lambda^{\ast} \in (0,1)$ such that for larger values \eqref{intro1a} holds, while the opposite inequality is satisfied for smaller $\lambda$ is incorrect, as the situation is more complicated.
 Moreover, we consider any $\lambda$, not only in $[0,1]$.